niuq1ang/edgex-gitbook/getting-started/deposits-and-withdrawals/withdrawals.md

 For ETH standard withdrawals, users just need to cover the gas fees themselves.

-For ETH Premium withdrawals, the fee is equal to the gas fee paid by the provider  (with a minimum fee of 3 USDT).

-For non-ETH withdrawals, the fee is equal to the gas fee paid by the provider (with a minimum fee of 0.5 USDT).
+For non-ETH withdrawals, the fee is equal to the gas fee paid by the provider (1 USDT base fee+ 0.1% of withdraw amount).

 **Quick Guide**